Online Quote Call Now

 Kerosene is popularly used in entertainment by circus performers, safe effects and fire dancers, thanks to its high flash point and low fire temperature.
 It’s a much safer option than other flame sources, whilst still delivering an impressive act.

 Its adaptability makes it one of our most popular fuels here at Crown Oil.
-It’s estimated that around 1.6m UK households rely on kerosene who are not connected to the mains network, with around 1,084,200 barrels of kerosene used around the globe every day.
+It’s estimated that around 1.6m UK households [archived link] who are not connected to the mains network rely on kerosene with around 1,084,200 barrels of kerosene used around the globe every day.

 Kerosene types by application